gameflorist/dunedynasty/README_dd.txt

 General MIDI music
 ------------------

-Dune Dynasty can play MIDI music if it was compiled with FluidSynth support.
+Dune Dynasty can play MIDI music via FluidSynth.
 You will need to set the `sound_font` path in the configuration file to an appropriate sound font (.sf2) file, e.g.

     [audio]
     sound_font=/usr/share/sounds/sf2/FluidR3_GM.sf2

+Dune Dynasty can also play music via the system MIDI output on Windows and Linux (ALSA).
+If you use [Timidity++] as an ALSA sequencer client on Linux you should start it with smaller buffer sizes to avoid the "drunk drummer" problem:

+    timidity -iA -B 4,8

 External music packs